core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the counter signature (when using the group mode).
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.

 * The new element 'sender_public_key', containing the sender's public key.
 An X.509 certificate is encoded as a CBOR byte string.
+A C509 certificate, a CWT, or a CWT claim set is encoded as a CBOR array, and might be tagged.

-A C509 certificate or a CWT is encoded as a CBOR array, and might be tagged.
+* The new element 'gm_public_key', containing the Group Manager's public key.
+An X.509 certificate is encoded as a CBOR byte string.
+A C509 certificate, a CWT, or a CWT claim set is encoded as a CBOR array, and might be tagged.
+If no Group Manager is used for maintaining the group, this parameter MUST encode the CBOR simple value Null.

 # OSCORE Header Compression {#compression}